drewnoakes/metadata-extractor-dotnet/CONTRIBUTING.md

 The goal of these guidelines is to make your contribution clearer to read and review for all, both now and in the future.

+If you're new to GitHub's pull request model, [this article](https://github.com/susam/gitpr) might be helpful.